New year brings new laws in Arizona

 PHOENIX — Phones in hand, fingers tapping away, eyes darting up and down.
 Drivers stopping at green lights, weaving, rapidly self-correcting or worse.

-"We’ve had an instance where we’ve lost a trooper that was killed, because a commercial driver was driving distracted,” Raul Garcia of the Department od Public Safety said.
+"We’ve had an instance where we’ve lost a trooper that was killed, because a commercial driver was driving distracted,” Raul Garcia of the Department of Public Safety said.

 In the aftermath of Officer Clay Townsend’s death, who died conducting a traffic stop in January 2019, his family pushed for change.